matomo-org/developer-documentation/docs/master/Piwik/API/Request.md

 ### `getBaseReportUrl()` <a name="getBaseReportUrl"></a>

-Returns URL for this report w/o any filter parameters.
+Returns URL for the current requested report w/o any filter parameters.

 #### Signature